MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-lightgbm-with-synapseml.md

 ---
 title: How to use LightGBM with SynapseML in Microsoft Fabric
-description: Build a LightGBM model with SynapseML in Microsoft Fabric. ms.topic: how-to ms.custom: build-2023 ms.reviewer: mopeakande
+description: Build LightGBM classification, regression, and ranking models with SynapseML in Microsoft Fabric. ms.topic: how-to ms.custom: build-2023 ms.reviewer: mopeakande